 Further information on the ESOS Framework is provided on the Australian Government Australian Education International (AEI) website.

-Tuition fees are payable each semester and students are generally enrolled for two semesters per year.
-Click here for international student tuition fee schedules.
+Tuition Fees are payable each semester and students are generally enrolled for two semesters per year.
+Click here for international student tuition fees schedules.

 Tuition fees are reviewed periodically and may be subject to increase.
 Tuition fees must be paid in full each semester.
-Commencing international students must ensure that their first semester’s tuition fees are paid to the College by the commencement of classes.
-The College requires a 50% deposit of these fees before a Confirmation of Enrolment (COE) can be issued.
-International students are able to pay their tuition fees using the College Easy Payment Plan (three instalment payments) for each subsequent semester.
+Commencing international students must ensure that their first semester’s tuition fees are paid to the College before a Confirmation of Enrolment (COE) can be issued.

 Refund of Fees

 You will need to take into account the cost of travelling to and from the college.
-We are located within close walking distance from train stations and bus stops, and parking is provided both on-site and nearby.
-If you are travelling by public transport you will need to allow at least A$25 –A$60 each week depending on where you travel from.
+We are located within close walking distance from train stations and bus stops, and parking is provided nearby.

 Student Visa Conditions